 - Laura Friedman

-Laura Friedman is the Assistant Director of Communications at Workforce Opportunity Services (WOS), where she leads strategy and implementation of the organization's marketing and communications initiatives.
-Prior to joining WOS, Laura was the Communications and Programs Manager at Hearing Health Foundation (HHF), a nonprofit dedicated to funding research to better understand, diagnose and treat hearing and balance disorders.
+Laura Friedman is a Vice President at Citigroup, where she leads communications, people strategy and regulatory governance for its Markets Technology group.
+Prior to joining Citi, she was the Associate Director of Communications at Workforce Opportunity Services (WOS), where she leads strategy and implementation of the organization's marketing and communications initiatives.
+Before WOS, Laura was the Communications and Programs Manager at Hearing Health Foundation (HHF), a nonprofit dedicated to funding research to better understand, diagnose and treat hearing and balance disorders.
 There she managed HHF’s scientific research programs, media and press efforts, and communications.
-She also served as senior editor of Hearing Health magazine, a quarterly publication of HHF, as well as managed the magazine’s advertising sales.
+There she also served as senior editor of Hearing Health magazine, a quarterly publication of HHF, as well as managed the magazine’s advertising sales.

 Outside of the office, Laura is an advocate for people with disabilities and hearing loss.
-She serves as a Member of New York City Mayor's Office for People with Disabilities Disability Youth Council and Hearing Loss task force.
+She's a Board Member of World Wide Hearing, an international nonprofit with a Doctors without Borders approach to hearing healthcare.
+She also serves as a Member of New York City Mayor's Office for People with Disabilities Disability Youth Council and Hearing Loss task force.
 She is a peer mentor for children with hearing loss through the Center for Hearing and Communication (CHC) and will be among the several recipients of the CHC's Sheldon Williams Leadership Award in June 2019.In 2018 Laura was named a HearStrong Champion by The HearStrong Foundation and was one of the young adults featured in The Listening Project, a documentary where she and 13 other deaf and hard of hearing individuals shared intimate details of their experiences living with hearing loss.

 - Chris Greif